View Categories

-If you are using the the Groups feature in PublishPress Permissions, you may see some differences between how the “Block” options are handled for groups and user roles.
+If you are using the the Groups feature in the PublishPress Permissions plugin, you may see some differences between how the “Block” options are handled for groups and user roles.

 By default, PublishPress Permissions does provide “Block” settings for user roles, but not for groups.
 In this guide, we'll explain how and why the “Block” settings are different for groups and user roles.